-- Finally pack in the greens/lettuce making sure it’s packed to the top.
+- Finally, pack in the greens/lettuce, ensuring it’s packed to the top.

 - Place any other toppings on top.

-This smoothie looked interesting so I decided to try it.
-At first, I was skeptical because it contained carrot juice but it ended up being delicious!
-It’s a wonderful way to get fruits and veggies you need!
+This smoothie looked interesting, so I decided to try it.
+At first, I was skeptical because it contained carrot juice, but it was delicious!
+It’s a wonderful way to get the fruits and veggies you need!